radonhus/bth-mvc-proj/README.md

 `database/db/clear_database.sql` to clear all results and users.

 The repo includes test suites for unit testing using phpunit.
-For unit tests that require a database to work, a separate db (database/db/test.db) is used.
+For unit tests that require a database to work, a separate database (database/db/test.db) is used.
 More testing is possible through phpcs, phpmd, phpmetrics and phpstan, all of which have config files in the root-folder of the repo.
 Run `make test` to run all tests.